-This trend continues as we see Wall Street investment banking firm Goldman Sachs relaxing its dress code, to General Motors, which reduced a 10-page dress code into two words: dress appropriately.
+Take, for instance, Wall Street investment banking firm Goldman Sachs relaxed its dress code.
+Similarly, General Motors reduced a 10-page dress code into just two words: dress appropriately.

 As a result of employers shifting the burden of determining appropriate dress to employees, workers face boundless challenges and opportunities.